kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

 # Set Up an mTLS Gateway and Expose Workloads Behind It

-This document showcases how to set up an mTLS Gateway in Istio and expose it with an APIRule.
+Learn how to set up an mTLS Gateway in Istio and use it to expose a workload.

+## Context

 <!-- markdown-link-check-disable-next-line -->
 According to the official [CloudFlare documentation](https://cloudflare.com/learning/access-management/what-is-mutual-tls/):